FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 Cyrus Pursues Gods Plan

-Do you see how God wants us claiming His blessings?
+Do you see how God wants us to claim His blessings?
 As Cyrus illustrates, they are claimed by acting in faith.
-No one will receive the “treasures of darkness” or “wealth stored in secret places” without acting in faith.
-You have to move toward the plan that God has ordained for your life.
-And everyone has something to pursue.
+We claim the “treasures of darkness” and the “wealth stored in secret places” when we move forward with God’s plan for us.

-But we must also ask ourselves: Why does God want to give us the “treasures of darkness”?
-And this too is revealed in our text.
+Now we must also ask ourselves: Why does God want to give us the “treasures of darkness”?
+And this, too, is revealed in our text.
 The Lord said to Cyrus in Isaiah 45:3, “I’m doing all this so you will know it is I, the God of Israel that calls you by name.”
 You see, nothing God does is without purpose.
-And his purpose for recompensing Cyrus was to reveal himself as the true and living God.
+And God’s purpose for recompensing Cyrus was to reveal himself as being The One, True, Living God.
 The Lord wanted this Persian king convinced that the God of Abraham, Isaac, and Jacob was the Sovereign Lord of Creation.
-Thus, God certifies his sovereignty by calling Cyrus by name two centuries before his birth and then predicting that Cyrus will somehow collect the “treasures of darkness.”
+Thus, God certified his sovereignty by calling Cyrus by name 200 years before his birth and then predicting that Cyrus would somehow collect the “treasures of darkness.”

 God has a similar message for you.
 The Bible says God foreknew you long before your birth—even from the foundation of the earth.
-And that means the Lord wants to reveal himself and reward you as you follow his divine plan.
+And that means the Lord wants to reveal himself to you and reward you as you follow his divine plan for your life.

 (Transition) This leads me to the crux of today’s message.
 My question is, where are the “treasures of darkness and riches stored in secret places.”
 Are you ready for the answer?